UtrechtUniversity/programming-cafe/exercises/Julia/Installation.md

 Julia default [installation instructions](https://julialang.org/downloads/) include `juliaup`, a handy manager that allows you to switch Julia versions and set the default one for your system.
 It has the same purpose as `pyenv`.

-For this exercise, you just need one version, let's make it the latest: Julia 1.10.0 But if you want to see if you have other Julia installs on your computer, or what else you can do, just type
+For this exercise, you just need one version, let's make it the latest: Julia 1.10.0 But if you want to see if you have other Julia installs on your computer, or what else you can do, in the terminal (or PowerShell if using Windows), type

 ```
 juliaup